-- While many trees are highly visible within the landscape, many of the large specimens with high landscape contribution have structural/health issues that restrict their suitability for retention within a general residential context. - No trees within the site were attributed high arboricultural value.
-Several large trees within the site have a high landscape contribution but have structural and/or health issues that require landscape constraints and ongoing management, limiting their arboricultural value within a general residential context. - Tree 1 has been removed from the Site and no longer needs . to be considered. - Tree 35, Manna Gum, is now located outside the site boundary but will need to be considered as part of any development. - Tree 12, Yellow Gum, was identified as being of moderate arboricultural value in the 2013 report.
+- No trees within the site were attributed high arboricultural value.
+Several large trees within the site have a high landscape contribution but have structural and/or health issues that require landscape constraints and ongoing management, limiting their arboricultural value within a general residential context. - Of the 55 trees or tree groups assessed, 42 were allocated a low arboricultural value.
+The trees were of poor health and/ or structure with a limited Useful Life Expectancy or were self-sown weeds.
+13 Trees were allocated an arboricultural rating of moderate. - Tree 1 has been removed from the Site and no longer needs to be considered. - Tree 35, Manna Gum, is now located outside the site boundary but will need to be considered as part of any development. - Tree 12, Yellow Gum, was identified as being of moderate arboricultural value in the 2013 report.
 The tree has developed a broad, spreading form with over-extended branches that are prone to failure, which is typical of some specimens of Yellow Gum.
-Lastly, it is also noted that Tree 12 offers a low landscape value.
+Tree 12 also offers a low landscape value.
 Therefore, the tree was considered to have a low arboricultural value.
 The loss of amenity resulting from its removal could be easily replaced in the short term with appropriate landscaping.